-When two or more children meet the same criterion, their rank order will be determined by distance from school measured by straight-line measurement as determined by CAPITA One and supported by the CSA's Geographical Information.
-Measurements will be between the home address using Ordnance Survey's Address Point dataset (usually the centre of the main building of the property) and the main gate of the school (as determined by the CSA map.
+Home to school distances used for tie-breaking will be measured by a straight-line measurement as determined by Capita One and supported by Cornwall Council's nominated Geographical Information System (currently DataMap).
+Measurements will be between your home address (the centre of the main building of the property) and the main gate of the school (as determined by Cornwall Council).]